Foxy (Merrie Melodies)

-Foxy is an animated cartoon character featured in the first three animated shorts in the Merrie Melodies series, all distributed by Warner Bros. in 1931.
+Foxy is an animated cartoon character featured in the first three animated shorts in the Merrie Melodies series, all distributed by Warner Bros.
+Pictures in 1931.
 He was the creation of animator Rudolf Ising, who had worked for Walt Disney in the 1920s.
 The character is notable for his resemblance to Mickey Mouse, a similar character created by Disney in 1928.

 Concept and creation

 In 1925, Hugh Harman drew images of mice on a portrait of Walt Disney, a reminder of Disney's fondness for the rodents living at the Laugh-O-Gram Studio in Kansas City, Missouri.
 Disney and Ub Iwerks would then use it as inspiration for their creating Mickey Mouse, the character who eventually established Disney as a major figure in Hollywood, also sparking a wave of "clones" at competing studios.
 Comics historian Don Markstein, calling Warner Bros. animator Rudolf Ising's subsequent Foxy "perhaps the leading Mickey Mouse imitator", observed that:

 "Never in animation, before or since, has a character looked more like Mickey Mouse.
 Smooth out the tiny points that supposedly turned his big, round ears into fox ears, shave the bushiness off of his tail, and they were ringers.
 Do the same to his girlfriend (unnamed at the time), and she looked exactly like Minnie [Mouse].
 They also acted like Mickey and Minnie did at the time.
 Despite this lack of originality, Foxy was the first character to originate at Warner (as opposed to being brought in from outside, like Bosko)".